rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231029_New York Times Podcasts.md

 *  journalist did the same.
 The press corps in Sitacuero was dwindling.
 *  Linares' funeral was held the day after his killing, at a funeral home a few blocks from
 *  the municipal cemetery.
 It was a hot day for March, and the scent of roses and lilies hung in the air.
 *  Most of the seats in the chapel were empty.
 Vera sent a wreath.
-He and Sebasti·n, once again,
+He and Sebasti√°n, once again,
 *  watched a live stream from their government safe houses.
 *  Linares' wife, Rosa Elena Pedraza, attended along with her children.
 When a cameraman from a national
 *  news station approached her for an interview, she said she would talk, just not on camera.